dahshury/WinSTT/README.md

 ## Usage

-After starting the app, wait until "Ready." is displayed in the terminal.

 Hold the right control key to start recording, release it to stop.
 There can be a very slight (0.2ms) delay between the start of the pressing and the start of the app listening to the audio from your microphone.
-You should only start speaking after hearing the audio cue, or seeing the "Ready." printed in the terminal.
+You should only start speaking after hearing the audio cue.

-Releasing the key will transcribe the audio you recorded, paste it wherever your typing pointer is.
+Releasing the key will transcribe the audio you recorded, paste it wherever your typing pointer is in any application.

 The app contains a "record key" button, which allows you to change the recording key that you have to hold to start recording.
 Press record key, and then press the button you wish to start the recording with, then click stop to change the recording key.

 - This tool is powered by Hugging Face's ASR models, primarily Whisper by OpenAI.
-Whisper checkpoints come in five configurations of varying model sizes.
-The smallest four are trained on either English-only or multilingual data.
-The large checkpoints are multilingual only.
 The larger the model, the better the accuracy and the slower the speed.
 Try the model that best suits your hardware and needs.

 ## Notes

 - The .EXE versions of the program can be detected as viruses.
 This is [common](https://medium.com/@markhank/how-to-stop-your-python-programs-being-seen-as-malware-bfd7eb407a7) as this program is compiled using Pyinstaller.
 You  can check the [CPU version Virustotal](https://www.virustotal.com/gui/file/dd6483c19dd3abc2ffa0508da80d9e514806413895b347655bfc45e49d45e681?nocache=1) to confirm this isn't malicious.
 You can also alternatively use the python .py version to avoid this problem.
-- Upon loading the app for the first time, Please wait for the model files to be downloaded, (about 1 GB) this will depend on your internet connection.
+- Upon loading the app for the first time, Please wait for the model files to be downloaded, (about 1 GB for CPU version, 3 GB for GPU version) this will depend on your internet connection.
 After the model is downloaded, no internet connection needed unless you change the model.
 - The app will automatically detect if audio is present in the speech.
 If not, or if an error occurs, it will output a message inside the app.
 - The application only records while the record key is held down.
-- You can use this app using a CPU, it will run Faster-whisper small.en by default.
-However, if you have a CUDA GPU, this will increase the speed and the accuracy and is highly recommended.
+- You can use this app using a CPU, it will run Whisper-Turbo Quantized by default.
+However, if you have a CUDA GPU, the app will run the full version and this will increase the speed and the accuracy and is highly recommended.
 - The application does not transcribe audio that is less than 0.5 second long.
+If your sentence is short, consider not letting go of the button until 0.5s has passed.
 - Currently, supporting only a single hotkey, not a combination of keys.
 - Mashing the record key fast in sequence might crash the application.
 - Currently, the progress bar is not really measuring the progress.
 It's there to indicate that the app is loading/downloading files.